 - Gift Shop – Browse a wide selection of gifts and souvenirs, including historical reproductions, toys and games, and books for adults and children.

 - Research Library – Make an appointment to research your family’s genealogy, local history, and the 1600s.
-There is no charge to use the library.

-- Education Building — Tour history displays and try hands-on activities in the site’s repurposed 1870s barn.
+- Education Building— Tour history displays and try hands-on activities in the site’s repurposed 1870s barn.

 - Grounds — Stroll the landscaped site that features extensive stone walls, a bronze statue representing Henry Whitfeld, a ship’s cannon from the War of 1812, and a spur of the New England Trail that runs from Long Island Sound in Guilford through New Hampshire.